HuberSleepLab/HuberSleepLab.github.io/Matlab.md

     elseif A >= 100
         break
     end
-    B = A+5; % this doesn't get executed if something in the if statements is true end
+    B = A + 5; % this doesnt get executed if something in the i statements is true end
 ```